Uninett/nav/doc/intro/getting-started.rst

 ------------------------------------

 Within two minutes, NAV's :doc:`SNMP collection engine </reference/ipdevpoll>` should launch a job to poll your newly added device for information.
-The grey navigation bar features a search field; search for your newly entered device's IP address or DNS name to show its `IP Device Info` page.
+The navigation bar on top features a search field; search for your newly entered device's IP address or DNS name to show its `IP Device Info` page.
 The resulting page should look something like
 this: